ellisztamas/evolvienna/index.md

 ## Poster session

+The idea is that presenters upload their poster to figshare, and links to each poster will be posted here.
+Each presenter will host a (free, 40-minute) Zoom meeting where they can discuss it, and the audience can freely enter and leave meetings as they please.
+Since we are not limited by physical space, we can __accept all poster submissions__, so we encourage as many folks as possible to present.

+We will send detailled instructions about setting up figshare and your Zoom meeting after registration has closed on 13th October by email.
+The Zoom discussions will be private to people who have registered for the meeting.
+However, please be aware that posters shared on figshare will be public.
+If you do not want your poster to be published online, please contact Ben Wölfl (benjamin.woelfl@univie.ac.at).

 The two posters below are just __examples__ from [figshare](https://figshare.com) to show how actual poster will be presented once submitted to us, such that you get acquainted with it.
 Those example poster presentations currently shown below will of course __not__ take place.
 The Zoom rooms indicated by the Zoom _Meeting IDs_ below will only be active on October 27<sup>th</sup> between __14:45 and 15:25__ (CEST).
 The required password for all rooms is the same and will be sent out via email to all attendees.

 > __Important:__ As soon as the first poster submission is finalized, the example posters will be removed and you will see a gradual accumulation of the actual posters here.